MetOffice/PyPRECIS/CONTRIBUTING.md

 You'd like to help?
 Great!  :tada:

-All contributions to `PyPRECIS` are made via merges with the develop branch.
+All contributions to `PyPRECIS` are made via merges with the main branch.
 New contributors should add their details to the "code contributors" section of this document as part of their first request.
-The developer who reviews each pull request is responsible for checking that the contributor's name is listed in this file before merging the changes into master branch.
+The developer who reviews each pull request is responsible for checking that the contributor's name is listed in this file before merging the changes into main branch.

 ## Code Contributors